Node-DC/Node-DC-EIS/README.md

 # Known issues/limitations:

   - Some issue while running on CentOS.
   - Following issues are observed while installing python and related dependencies
   	- Tool "pip" is not installed by default with Python
 	- Proxy errors while using pip and npm
 	- NPM is not build if use your own build of Node.js

   - If you try to populate with very high number of DB records, you may encounter following issues,
   	- On the Server side, server may run out of memory causing core-dump
-	 - with --max_old_space_size=5000 This will set the heap space to 5 GB, large databases take up more space while the records are loaded.
+	- With --max_old_space_size=5000 This will set the heap space to 5 GB, large databases take up more space while the records are loaded.
 	- On the client side, initial request to populate the DB may fail due to HTTP timeout.
 	- Upper limit for the database records is number of unique lastnames(777) * lastname_ratio(default: 25)#NODE-DC-EIS